There are plenty of professions where the basic responsibilities of the role remain essentially the same throughout someone’s career.

 Where Facilities Management is Headed

 The modern workplace is agile and flexible.
 It’s driven by technology and connectivity.
 In order to succeed in facilities management today, you have to be able to make data-driven decisions based on these factors.
-You must support the mobility and freedom of the workforce by providing the tools, technologies and workspaces that empower employees to thrive.
+You must support the mobility and freedom of the workforce by providing the facility management tools, technologies and workspaces that empower employees to thrive.

 To continue positively impacting the business, you must recognize the power you have over employee engagement, employee satisfaction and, most importantly, the employee experience.